 the first complete book on methods for computationally inferring

-the locations and splicing patterns of genes.
-He holds a B.Sc.
+the locations and splicing patterns of genes on chromosomes.
+He

-Distinction in computer science from Penn State and is currently a
+Distinction in computer science from Penn State University and is

-at Duke University.
-His bird photography has been distributed by
+disease.
+His bird photography has been endorsed by

 Audubon Society, the Cornell Lab of Ornithology, the Sierra Club, and

-the U.S. Fish and Wildlife Service, while his photography instructional
+the U.S. Fish and Wildlife Service, while his highly popular